jtlovell/GENESPACE/readme.md

 ## GENESPACE: an R package for synteny- and orthology-constrained comparative genomics.

+**NOTE** GENESPACE currently can only work with OrthoFinder 2.5 - the current release of OrthoFinder 3 is not compatable and won't be for some time.
+See below for instructions to install 2.5 and not 3.

 This is version 1.4 of GENESPACE.
 GENESPACE is an analytical pipeline to understand patterns of synteny and orthology across multiple genomes.
 The manuscript describing GENESPACE is now pubished in eLife.
 [Find the article here](https://elifesciences.org/articles/78526).
 Please cite this if you use GENESPACE.

 There are currently two tutorials that (1) illustrate [what GENESPACE does and how to use it](https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/genespaceGuide.html) and (2) demostrate how to [customize your riparian plots](https://htmlpreview.github.io/?https://github.com/jtlovell/tutorials/blob/main/riparianGuide.html).
 This README is primarily to show how to get GENESPACE up and running.